Hololens Hero Image

 Summoner

-The Summoner prototype added the app switcher menu, with support for app placement and management.
+The Summoner prototype added the task switcher menu, with support for app placement and management.
 From this menu, users can "summon" or close an app from afar.
 Summoning an app calls it to you, where it can be interacted with, placed, or "returned" back to its original location.

 Prototype